arciisine/functional-pipeline-optimization/README.md

     * Allow User to set minimum threshold for access level (defaults to no external dependences)
     * Apply access level verification
 * Handle `this` properly
+* Performance
+    * When exec/wrap/builder.add are in a tight loop
+    * Maybe unroll twice to only need to call once